rt-comps/rt-comps.github.io/dev/simon/components/rt-orderform/privfuncs.md

 ---
 ### #detailsButtonDisplay() ---
-Determines how the Update button in the product details dialog should appear/function.
+Determines if the **Update** button of the product details dialog should be enabled.
   - Enabled
     - When: Any rt-itemlist component has a *updated* property
     - Appearance is specified in the *.button* CSS entry.